TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 3. Statefulness = Bottleneck: State accumulation leads to memory leaks and performance degradation.

-4. 90% Performance Gain: The combination of batch processing and feature disabling increases throughput to 257 rec/s.
+4. 90% Performance Gain: Combining batch processing with feature disabling increases throughput to 257 rec/s.

-5. Future Direction: The official core initiative is working on a service-oriented, decoupled persistence layer.
+5. Future Direction: The official Core Initiative (Forge Epic #83932) has been completed, laying the foundation for a service-oriented, decoupled persistence layer.

 Batch Processing Mandate

 Critical Priority: For operations involving 100+ records, always implement batch processing.
 Use a new DataHandler instance per batch (250–500 records).
-This is the most crucial optimisation, yielding the greatest performance gain.
+This is the most crucial optimisation yielding the largest performance gain.

 Performance Switches

-High Impact: In CLI contexts: enableLogging = false, bypassAccessCheckForRecords = true, checkStoredRecords = false.
-Disable versioning via TCA if it isn't required.
+High Impact: In a CLI context: enableLogging = false, bypassAccessCheckForRecords = true, checkStoredRecords = false.
+Disable versioning via TCA if not required.

 Transaction Atomicity

 Data Integrity: Wrap batch logic in Doctrine transactions: beginTransaction(), commit(), rollback().
-Alternative: the wazum/transactional-data-handler extension.
+Alternative: wazum/transactional-data-handler Extension.

 Decoupled Caching

 Efficiency: Avoid per-record cache clearing.
-Execute a single cache:flush after the complete operation for maximum efficiency.
+Use a single cache:flush after the entire operation for maximum efficiency.

-Future-Proof: Monitor the progress of the TYPO3 Core Persistence Initiative.
-Adopt new decoupled services as soon as they become available.
+Future-Proof: The TYPO3 Core Persistence Initiative (Forge Epic #83932) has been completed.
+Adopt the new decoupled services as soon as they become available in future TYPO3 releases.

 Database Foundation

-Foundation: Proper indexing of all relevant columns is the bedrock for any PHP-level optimisation.
+Foundation: Proper indexing of all relevant columns is the foundation for any PHP-level optimisation.
 Without correct indices, all code optimisations will be rendered ineffective.

 DataHandler Class: Anatomy & Critical Properties